sagnik7081/TinDog/README.md

-TinDog - It is made with the help of Bootstrap
+TinDog - A Dog Tinder website for dog owners to find playdates for their pets and even meet other dog lovers.
+The idea behind Tindog is to match dogs and their owners based on their profiles, allowing them to set up playdates and connect with the local dog-loving community.
+It is made with the help of HTML, CSS and CSS Bootstrap.